“Have we satisfied our customers? Did they find our services up to their expectations?”

-Abandonment Rate can help you understand what factors discouraged your website visitors and customers to not complete the checkout process.
-Tracking the shopping cart abandonment rate helps you get more specific insights on why your online revenue may go up or down.
+Abandonment Rate can help you understand what factors discouraged your website visitors and customers from completing the checkout process.
+Tracking the shopping cart abandonment rate lets you get more specific insights into why your online revenue may go up or down.
 This metric can also help you identify the hiccups that hamper conversion on your website.

 How to Measure Abandonment Rate?

-To measure shopping cart abandonment rate, you need to have use the following formula:
+To measure the shopping cart abandonment rate, you need to have to use the following formula: